... to soar like an eagle?

 - Possible survival simulation including weather, defending your territory, nest provider, etc.

-- Expanding the tutorial to be narrated, perhaps from another bird flying with you nearby.
+- (PARTWAY THERE) Expanding the tutorial to be narrated, perhaps from another bird flying with you nearby.

 These videos show the simulator in action.
-The first one is like the current demo, and contains all the same features.
-The second one is an example flight using ridge and thermal lift with a full day cycle from an observer view on a second pc that has joined the game.
+The first one is the complete motion platform setup, kindly filmed by my wife.
+The following one is like the current demo, and contains all the same features (please note the current demo is rather old, but will be updated).
+The next one is an example flight using ridge and thermal lift with a full day cycle from an observer view on a second pc that has joined the game (this feature has been altered, to run both views from one system).
 After that, we have another showing the beginning of the day, from purely a first-person view.

 The last two show the harpy eagle flying in the Columbia landscape, and finally the bald eagle flying in the British Columbia landscape.